-- Rusty-colored spots on bedding, mattress, or walls due to bug droppings
+- Rusty-coloured spots on bedding, mattress, or walls due to bug droppings

-- A musty or sweet odor filling the room caused by the bugs’ scent glands
+- A musty or sweet odour filling the room caused by the bugs’ scent glands

 - Tiny white eggs found in the crevasses of your furniture

-If you have any of these warning signs of an infestation, you need to take action as soon as possible to prevent them from traveling to more areas
+If you have any of these warning signs of an infestation, you need to take action as soon as possible to prevent them from travelling to more areas

 Identification of Bed Bugs

 Bed bugs can vary in size depending on the cycle they are in.
-Starting out as an egg, bed bugs are around the size of a pinhead and are white in color.
-As they grow into their youth, the insect will become translucent and yellowish in color.
+Starting out as an egg, bed bugs are around the size of a pinhead and are white in colour.
+As they grow into their youth, the insect will become translucent and yellowish in colour.
 When they are young and unfed, these pests can be almost invisible to the naked eye.
 As the bed bug matures into an adult, they grow to the size of an apple seed and have a distinct oval shape with flat bodies to help in maneuvering through small crevasses.
-Once the adult bed bug has fed, their body will give off a reddish – brown color and become plumper.
+Once the adult bed bug has fed, its body will give off a reddish-brown colour and become plumper.